-A story about Little Star, an average yellow star in search for planets of his own to protect and warm.
+This is a story about Little Star, an average yellow star searching for planets of his own to protect and warm.
 Along the way, he meets other stars, learns what makes each star special, and discovers that stars combine to form star clusters and galaxies.
 Eventually, Little Star finds his planets.
 Each planet is introduced to the audience with basic information about our Solar System.

 This is Our Sky

-In Magic Tree House® Space Mission, a mysterious “M” sends the intrepid Jack and Annie on a fun-filled journey to discover the secrets of the sun, moon, planets, space travel and more.
-Aligned with early elementary information skills learning objectives, this beautifully-produced show is a winner with Magic Tree House® fans of all ages and school audiences alike.
+In Magic Tree House: Space Mission, a mysterious "M" sends the intrepid Jack and Annie on a fun-filled journey to discover the secrets of the Sun, Moon, planets, space travel and more.
+Aligned with early elementary information skills learning objectives, this beautifully produced show is a winner with Magic Tree House fans of all ages.

 Have you ever wondered what makes the Moon so special?
 Apart from the Sun, the Moon is one of the brightest objects in the sky and it’s the second place, other than the Earth, that humans have set foot.
 Come and learn about the Moon’s phases, craters and other characteristics that make the Moon a very special place.

-Orion is one of the most prominent Constellations in the winter night sky.
-With is famous belt made of three stars it is sure to be one of your favorite constellations, come join us as we take an imaginative look at the story and legend of Orion, the Great Hunter of the Winter Sky.
-This show is ideal for family audiences.
+Orion is one of the most prominent constellations in the winter night sky and with its famous belt made of three stars, it is sure to be one of your favorite constellations.
+Come join us as we take an imaginative look at the story and legend of Orion, the Great Hunter of the Winter Sky.

 "Totality" includes a variety of wonderful styles – from spectacular space environments to humorous pop-up books.
 A very special part of the show illustrates, in a very human way, what happens when you are caught in the shadow of the Moon and the Sun is plunged into a total solar eclipse.
 You will love this program!